sathwik69621/finance-dashboard-backend/Readme.md

 The Service layer contains the core business logic and processes the data based on the API requirements.
 It interacts with the Repository layer, which uses Spring Data JPA to communicate with the database for CRUD operations.
 I implemented global exception handling using @RestControllerAdvice to provide consistent error responses across the application.
 For security, I used Spring Security with role-based access control, defining roles like ADMIN, ANALYST, and VIEWER.
-Currently, authentication is handled using Basic Auth with in-memory users, and in a production scenario, I would use encrypted passwords with BCrypt and JWT-based authentication.”
+Currently, authentication is handled using Basic Auth with in-memory users, and in a production scenario, I would use encrypted passwords with BCrypt and JWT-based authentication.

 ---
 # 🧠 Breakdown
-Concept	            Correct Meaning
+# Concept	            Correct Meaning

 Controller   	      Handles HTTP requests
 DTO	                  Transfers data safely
 Service	            Business logic